YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 #####################

-Without setting any YUI configurations with ``yui.config`` in ``application.json``, Mojito by default will use the configurations below to load YUI modules ``yui-base``, ``loader-base``, and ``loader-yui3`` from the version of YUI that comes with Mojito.
+Without setting any YUI configurations with ``yui.config`` in ``application.json``, Mojito by default will use the configurations below to load the YUI modules ``yui-base``, ``loader-base``, and ``loader-yui3`` from the version of YUI that comes with Mojito.
 ``